Our three-stage application process is designed to be robust and flexible to encourage innovation and impact.

 4. Equality, diversity and inclusion (ED&I) data and statements of understanding.

 If the IOP like your idea, you will be invited to progress to Stage 2, if not, you can get right to generating a new project proposal as applications are not limited.
+From your concept note we may contact you with a possible opportunity to collaborate with another individual or organisation to progress to the next stage as a consortium.
+The process and guidelines for this will be set out in the initial discussions.

 Through the Concept Note the panel will determine how well your proposal aligns with our ambitions as an organisation and what we are looking to achieve in our strategy.
 Information on what the panel are looking for is in the assessment criteria.